 |Case Management – Non Medical||Per 15 minutes|

-NMCM Services have as their objective providing coordination, guidance and assistance in improving access to and retention in needed medical and support services to mitigate and eliminate barriers to HIV care services, whereas Medical Case Management Services have as their objective improving health care outcomes.
+NMCM Services have as their objective providing coordination, guidance and assistance in improving access to and retention in needed medical and support services to mitigate and eliminate barriers to HIV care services, whereas Medical Case Management (MCM) services have as their objective improving health care outcomes.

-Non-Medical Case Management is a service based on need, and is not appropriate or necessary for every client accessing services.
-Non-Medical Case Management is designed to serve individuals who are unable to access, and maintain in, systems of care on their own (medical and social).
-Non-Medical Case Management should not be used as the only access point for medical care and other agency services.
-Clients who do not need guidance and assistance in improving/gaining access to needed services should not be enrolled in NMCM services.
+Non-Medical Case Management is a service based on need and is not appropriate or necessary for every client accessing services.
+NMCM is designed to only serve individuals who are unable to access or remain in medical or support services on their own.
+This service should not be used as the only access point for medical care and other agency services.
+Clients who do not need guidance and assistance in improving or gaining access to needed services should not be enrolled in NMCM services.
 Clients should be graduated when they are able to maintain needed services independently, or when they have needs that can be adequately addressed under another support category, such as Referral for Health Care and Support Services (RHCS).

 - Initial assessment of service needs